hasankurban/ws/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning, Data Mining, Data Science, Artificial Intelligence
+- Machine Learning, Data Mining, Data Science, Artificial Intelligence, Computer Science

 # Education to show in About widget
 education: